guigolab/bamstats/README.md

 - [Genomic coverage stats](data/expected-coverage.json)
 - [Genomic coverage stats with uniquely mapped reads](data/expected-coverage-uniq.json#L28) (Note that the `coverageUniq` stats are reported as an additional JSON object)
 - [RNA-seq stats](data/expected-rnaseq.json#L51)

+Please see [here](output_fields.md) for a complete description of the output fields and how they are calculated.

 ## License